klauspost/compress/s2/README.md

 ## Drawbacks over Snappy

-* Not optimized for 32 bit systems.
+* Not optimized for 32 bit systems
-* Streams use slightly more memory due to larger blocks and concurrency (configurable).
+* Streams use slightly more memory due to larger blocks and concurrency (configurable)

 # Usage